Estimating Heterogeneous Causal Effect on Networks via Orthogonal Learning: Orthogonal estimation of heterogeneous spillovers

 \subsection{Theoretical analysis}

 According to the interference model, causal effect estimation is primarily determined by the influence function \(W\).
-Therefore, we analyze the theoretical convergence of \(\hat{W}\) estimated via the orthogonal learning method.
-Since the observations \(\{T_i, Y_i\}_{i=1}^n\) are not independent, we introduce the following setup to study the empirical process on dependent data.
+Therefore, we analyze the convergence of the induced effect estimates $\hat\tau_i$ and $\hat\tau_{ij}$ obtained from the attention-based interference model.